Will pretty pictures alone sell your

 and any critical timescales.

-Finally, costing levels are first guided by
+Finally, price levels are first guided by

-A competent Production Company should be able to respond with
+A competent Production Company should be able

-and a closer estimate of the actual cost.
+within your budget and a closer estimate of the actual cost.

 It should be noted